TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-migrationupgrade-rca.md

    - Support for aggregation pipeline by default and new aggregation stages
    - Support for ChangeStream
    - Support for Compound Indexes
-   - Cross-partition support for the following operations: `UPDATE`, `DELETE`, `COUNT`, and `ORDER B`Y
+   - Cross-partition support for the following operations: `UPDATE`, `DELETE`, `COUNT`, and `ORDER BY`
    - Improved performance for the following aggregate operations: `COUNT`, `SKIP`, `LIMIT`, and `GROUP BY`

 2. Following are the changes from previous engine versions:

-   - MongoDB collections have only the `_id property indexed by default`
+   - MongoDB collections have only the `_id` property indexed by default
    - Per request, timeout is 60 seconds

 ## **Recommended Documents**